Don’t Miss our Cacao Seminars, Culinary Demos and more!

 Original Hawaiian Chocolate Factory tour will be held at the plantation located approximately five miles south of Kailua Kona.
-The tour is from 8:30 am -9:30 am.
+The tour is from 11 am - 12 pm.

 Would you believe that chocolate grows on trees?
 Enjoy a cacao farm tour at the nation’s first tree-to-bar chocolate plantation.
 The Original Hawaiian Chocolate Factory was the first company to grow, hand-pick, sun-dry and process only Hawaii-grown cocoa beans into chocolate.
 It’s a beautifully scenic one-hour easy walking tour of the orchard and factory.
 Sample OHCF’s own dark, milk and criollo handcrafted chocolate “plumerias.”
 Learn about every step in the chocolate making process, from growing the trees to molding each handmade, delicious bar.
 Afterwards, visit the Chocolate Shoppe to see the range of final products.

-1-2:30 p.m.
-Demonstration by Stéphane Tréand MOF.
-Stéphane Tréand MOF of The Pastry School offers tips on how to add artistic flair to your chocolate creations.
+4 p - 5 p Demonstration by Stéphane Tréand MOF.
+Stéphane Tréand MOF of The prestigious Pastry School offers tips on how to temper chocolate and will be completing a beautiful all chocolate showpiece designed to stun party guests or serve as a stunning buffet centerpiece.
 Tréand’s prestigious Pastry School in California instructs students of all abilities in the pastry and baking arts.
-The finished creation will be a key feature at the Gala.
+The finished creation will be a key feature at the Gala from 5-9 pm.